 The Stanford Archaeology Center, in conjunction with the Vice Provost for Undergraduate Education, will fund up to five quarter-long undergraduate internships per academic year.
 The goal of this program is to provide opportunity for undergraduate students to work closely with faculty members on different aspects of their research.

-SAC faculty can apply for one or two quarters of funding per year.
-The funds can then be used to hire part-time student interns (maximum 10 hours per week) paying up to $1500 per quarter.
+Each SAC faculty can apply for up to two quarters of funding per year.
+The funds can then be used to hire two part-time student interns in one quarter, or one part-time student intern for two quarters.
+Student interns work a maximum of 10 hours per week receiving up to $1500 per quarter.